mediumboat/PropCare/README.md

 # Code repository for PropCare

-This is the implementation of paper "Estimating Propensity for Causality-based Recommendation without Exposure Data".
+This is the implementation of paper "Estimating Propensity for Causality-based Recommendation without Exposure Data" presented in NeurIPS 2023 ([link to paper](https://arxiv.org/abs/2310.20388)).

 ## Description of each file: